elicia4/linux_notes/commands/sar.md

 [***go back to README***](/README.md)

+NOTICE: The instuctions might not work on your system, you might get only `LINUX RESTART (X CPU)`.
+In this case, refer to the **FIX NOTE** at the end.

 `sar` is "system activity reporter".
 It's useful for looking at historical performance values of your server.